Compiled by Michael P. Garofalo

 "Summer is a promissory

-note signed in June, its long days spent and gone before you know it, and due to
+note signed in June, its long days spent and gone before you know it,

 be repaid next January."